 Glenn Fleishman’s Take Control of Find My and AirTags takes you inside Apple’s Find My ecosystem.
 Once a way to track the whereabouts of your iPhone by having it ping the internet at regular intervals, now Find My encompasses sharing and following people (with permission), much of Apple’s hardware and some Beats audio gear, and new trackers from Apple and third parties (including the AirTag).
 This book helps you understand how it all fits together, and how to keep yourself safe by preventing, identifying, and blocking unwanted tracking.

-The newest Macs based on the M1 Apple silicon system-on-a-chip are faster than their Intel-based predecessors, with longer battery life and better memory management.
+The newest Macs based on the M1- and M2-series Apple silicon chips are faster than their Intel-based predecessors, with longer battery life and better memory management.
 In most ways they work the same, but crucial differences in how they handle booting, security, backups, and other operations may require some adjustments in your workflow.
 In Take Control of Your M-Series Mac, Glenn Fleishman covers all this and much more, helping you work effectively with your new Mac.

 Photos, the app that replaced iPhoto and Aperture, provides a user-friendly way to organize, sync, share, and even edit your photos and videos.
 It's available on your Mac, iPhone, and iPad.
 But it's more that a simple digital shoebox.
 This app has extensive hidden capabilities that can do wonders for your photo collection.
 Jason Snell takes you in depth in this complete guide to Photos.